 Anyone who’s tried to rent a property in one of Australia’s capital cities can tell you it’s a brutal, cutthroat business.
-It’s common to show up to a property inspection to find a queue down the street, a harried real estate agent and a property that doesn’t come close to matching its listing photos.
+It’s common to show up to a property inspection to find a queue down the street and a property that doesn’t come close to matching its listing photos.
 The whole process can be demoralising, and the competition can seem insurmountable, especially with vacancy rates across the nation sitting below 3%.

 Even with all this competition, there are a few simple things you can do to move your application to the top of the pile.

 For the purposes of rental inspections, “on time” means early.
 If you’re looking for a rental property in a particularly popular suburb, odds are there will be a queue formed before the real estate agent even arrives.
 It can’t hurt to be near the front of that queue.
 Most importantly, though, don’t arrive late.
 The real estate agent conducting the inspection is likely to have back-to-back inspections booked throughout the day, racing from one to another.
 If you’re the late comer that throws off their entire day’s schedule, you’re not going to make a very good impression.

 Speaking of making good impressions, there are a number of things you can do to make yourself memorable.
 First, introduce yourself to the real estate agent.
 Dozens of people will likely be filing through the property through the course of the inspection, and you don’t want melt into the crowd.

 Dressing the part can also help.
 It might sound shallow, but classier attire can communicate the impression of responsibility and financial stability, two of the biggest factors landlords and property managers are looking for.